inkVerb/Guru/201-shell/Lesson-09.md

 *Note it listed everything in megabytes and gigabytes, et cetera*

+`du -sh Work`

+*Note it can tell you the size of just one directory*

 *Now go back to where our 201 directory*

 `cd ~/Work/Guru/shell/201`